-Einstein-Podolsky-Rosen experiment with two Bose-Einstein condensates
+Einstein-Podolsky-Rosen Experiment with Two Bose-Einstein Condensates

-Paolo Colciaghi, Yifan Li, Philipp Treutlein, and Tilman Zibold[†]
+Paolo Colciaghi[®], Yifan Li[®], Philipp Treutlein[®], and Tilman Zibold^{®†} Department of Physics, University of Basel, 4056 Basel, Switzerland

-Department of Physics, University of Basel, 4056 Basel, Switzerland
+(Received 9 November 2022; revised 20 February 2023; accepted 3 April 2023; published 30 May 2023)

-In 1935, Einstein, Podolsky and Rosen (EPR) conceived a Gedankenexperiment which became a cornerstone of quantum technology and still challenges our understanding of reality and locality today.
-While the experiment has been realized with small quantum systems, a demonstration of the EPR paradox with spatially separated, massive many-particle systems has so far remained elusive.
-We observe the EPR paradox in an experiment with two spatially separated Bose-Einstein condensates containing about 700 Rubidium atoms each.
-EPR entanglement in conjunction with individual manipulation of the two condensates on the quantum level, as demonstrated here, constitutes an important resource for quantum metrology and information processing with many-particle systems.
-Our results show that the conflict between quantum mechanics and local realism does not disappear as the system size is increased to over a thousand massive particles.
+In 1935, Einstein, Podolsky, and Rosen (EPR) conceived a gedanken experiment which became a cornerstone of quantum technology and still challenges our understanding of reality and locality today.
+While the experiment has been realized with small quantum systems, a demonstration of the EPR paradox with massive many-particle systems remains an important challenge, as such systems are particularly closely tied to the concept of local realism in our everyday experience and may serve as probes for new physics at the quantum-to-classical transition.
+In this work we report an EPR experiment with two spatially separated Bose-Einstein condensates, each containing about 700 rubidium atoms.
+Entanglement between the condensates results in strong correlations of their collective spins, allowing us to demonstrate the EPR paradox between them.
+Our results represent the first observation of the EPR paradox with spatially separated, massive many-particle systems.
+They show that the conflict between quantum mechanics and local realism does not disappear as the system size increases to more than a thousand massive particles.
+Furthermore, EPR entanglement in conjunction with individual manipulation of the two condensates on the quantum level, as we demonstrate here, constitutes an important resource for quantum metrology and information processing with many-particle systems.